LeondeHaas/kickboxing-institute-banner-1/README.md

 Made this with HTML/CSS in Wordpress.
 The banner is for the company https://kickboxing-institute.nl

-the banner is present on this page https://kickboxing-institute.nl/nijmegen/
+The banner is present on this page https://kickboxing-institute.nl/nijmegen/